Flag of Venezuela: 1954 changes

-The Law of the National Flag, Coat of Arms and Anthem added the Coat of arms to the flag on February 19, 1954.
+The Law of the National Flag, Coat of Arms and Anthem added the Coat of arms to the flag on February 17, 1954.
 The coat of arms was not incorporated into the Civil or Maritime Flag, which is intended for non-governmental purposes, such as civilian use, merchant craft, and international sports competition.

-Several opposition groups and Venezuelan exiles opposing the current government use the tricolor flag with seven stars adopted in 1954.

 2006 changes

-In 2006 the President of Venezuela Hugo Chávez announced plans to add an eighth star to the flag of Venezuela to bring about a much-belated fulfillment to Bolívar's 1817 decree.
+In November 2005, the President of Venezuela Hugo Chávez announced plans to add an eighth star to the flag of Venezuela to bring about a much-belated fulfillment to Bolívar's 1817 decree.
 The eighth star represents the Guayana Province, one of the Provinces of Venezuela at the time of the declaration of independence.
 The Coat of Arms was also changed to a white horse galloping left instead of cantering to the right, a bow and arrow, and a machete.
 Although the new flag was approved by the Venezuelan government, opposition spokesperson Óscar Pérez stated that they would not use the new flag.

-The new flag change is controversial for another reason, being that the eighth star represents two-thirds of modern-day Guyana, a country that Venezuela has ongoing tensions with over a border dispute of the entire region west of the Essequibo River, which was ruled in Guyana's favour by an international tribunal.
+The new flag change is controversial for another reason, being that the eighth star represents the Guayana Province, which now belongs to modern-day the States of Amazonas, Bolivar, Delta Amacuro and two-thirds of Guyana, a country that Venezuela has ongoing tensions with over a border dispute of the entire region west of the Essequibo River, which was ruled in Guyana's favour by an international tribunal.